ameos/ameos_scim/README.md

 ### Extension Settings

-You can configure the api path for backend and frontend in the extension settings.
+You can activate or deactivate SCIM for backend or frontend and configure the api path in the extension settings.

 ### Mapping configuration

 The extension comes with a preconfigured mapping

-You can modify this by indicating a path to a Yaml file in
+You can modify this by indicating a path to a Yaml file in your sitepackage ext_localconf.php files with :

 ```
-$GLOBALS['TYPO3_CONF_VARS']['SCIM']['Configuration']
+Configuration::registerConfiguration('EXT:sitepackage/Configuration/Scim/Configuration.yaml');
 ```

 See default mapping in Configuration/Mapping/Configuration.yaml